Education and Success Within Reach

 WashU students are required to have a laptop that meets or exceeds the minimum laptop specifications for their class or school.It’s important to be able to take your school-work mobile.
 You will use it to take notes in class, for studying with your class-mates in the library, in study rooms or other campus locations or for remote online learning.

 For more information on laptop requirements and questions please visit WashU Tech Den.

 Yes.
 Your $1,115 technology grant must be used at the bookstore.
 You may choose which computer you would like to purchase from the bookstore’s WashU Approved options, but note that the laptop purchase must also include a 3-year accident warranty.
 If your model does not list a 3-year warranty bundle, contact the WashU Campus Store at CampusStoreTech@wustl.edu so it can be added to the grant purchase and enrolled.

-Please note: If you have credit from your startup grant, you can combine that credit with your laptop purchase if the computer amount exceeds your $1,115 grant, but we have plenty of options that can be fully covered by the technology grant.
+Please note: If you have credit from your startup grant, you can combine that credit with your laptop purchase if the computer amount exceeds your $1,115 grant; however, we do have laptop options that can be fully covered by the technology grant.

 No. Technology Grant Funds must be used in the fall of your first year, these will not roll over.
 If they are not used you will lose them.

 Our office will send you an email with the computer order form in late July.
 You can use this order form to purchase your laptop and you will pick it up when you arrive in campus in August.

 Your technology grant funds will be available in late July.
 You will receive an email from our office with an order form link.